flyysoul/moka-icon-theme-dark/README.md

-Moka Dark Icon Theme
+Moka-Dark Icon Theme
 ====================

-"Moka Dark" is a supplementary icon theme for "Moka" it contains only the icons necessary for lighter themes and depends on the main set.
+Moka-Dark is a supplementary icon theme for Moka.
+It contains only the icons necessary for light-panelled themes and depends on the main set.

-Moka-Dark Icon Theme artwork is distributed under the terms of a Creative Commons BY-SA 3.0 license & the related source software the GNU LGPL v.3
+Moka-Dark Icon Theme is distributed under the terms of the GNU GPL v.3.

 ###Source